Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Experiments

 \subsection{Quantitative Evaluation}

-To evaluate the hallucination performance quantitatively, we provide the average Peak Single-to-Noise Ratio (PSNR) and Structural Similarity (SSIM) values of all methods on the testing sets in Tab.~\ref{table1}.
+To evaluate the hallucination performance quantitatively, we calculate the average Peak Single-to-Noise Ratio (PSNR) as well as Structural Similarity (SSIM) values of all methods and report them in Tab.~\ref{table1}.

-Tab.~\ref{table1} shows that our Pro-UIGAN obtains the best quantitative results in comparison to the SotA methods on all the databases.
-For example, on the CelebA-HQ testing set, Pro-UIGAN surpasses the other baselines by improving the PSNR by $8.7\%$ dB.
-This is mainly because our model progressively refines hallucinated results via a coarse-to-fine manner.
+Based on the reported results in Tab.~\ref{table1}, we can find that our Pro-UIGAN obtains the best quantitative results on all the databases.
+For example, on the CelebA-HQ testing set with square masks, Pro-UIGAN surpasses the other baselines by improving the PSNR by $11.6\%$.
+Other than that, when given occluded images with irregular mask shapes, our method still outperforms other methods, \emph{e.g.,} 4.446 higher than FCSR-GAN in PSNR.
+Since our model is accomplished by the multi-stage progressive hallucination strategy, it inpaints occluded face images progressively.

 Furthermore, Tab.~\ref{table1} also indicates that inpainting followed by super-resolution leads to slightly higher quantitative results than super-resolution followed by inpainting.
 This implies that super-resolving non-occluded LR facial patterns are easier than occluded ones.